NREL/H2Integrate/docs/user_guide/connecting_technologies.md

 ## Power combiner

-The power combiner is a simple but essential component that takes electricity from two sources and combines them into a single output without losses.
+The power combiner is a simple but essential component that takes electricity from multiple sources and combines them into a single output without losses.

 ### Configuration